Introduction to Registration Form in HTML

 Step 2: Add CSS for look and feel.
 This step is optional since without adding CSS as well, your form will register equally successfully.
 (Optional)

 So for our registration form, I added a bit of the magic of CSS.
 When the above HTML code is executed, we see the following form displayed in our browser.

 The above-discussed registration form is a simple registration form where there are no rules, that is, validations.
 Some might say, registration forms are incomplete without validations.

-Now validations are ‘set of rules or instructions’ that a programmer sets for the user or the visitor of your web site.
-For example, a username should be of 5 to 8 characters or Password can not have a special character and so on.
+Now validations are a ‘set of rules or instructions that a programmer sets for the user or the visitor of your web site.
+For example, a username should be of 5 to 8 characters, or Password can not have a special character and so on.